Jeren-Mckey/MissileMania/README.md

 # MissileMania
 Missile Mania is a simple and addictive 2-D defense game where the objective is to survive the raining enemy missiles for as long as possible.
 The player controlls a missile cannon that is used to shoot the projectiles out of the sky and keep the city safe.
-This is game is currently in development and slated to be released on the Android platform by April, 2019.
+This is game was released on the Android platform in April, 2019.
+Currently removed from the playstore and only available via direct apk download.

 ## Development Tools